Go Back

 • Turn dough out onto a clean counter or pastry mat dusted with gfJules Flour so that the dough isn’t so sticky.
 Pat into a circle to a thickness of about ¾ – 1 inch.
 The diameter of the dough should be approximately 7 inches across.

 • If making Cinnamon Swirl Scones, melt butter in a small bowl and stir in cinnamon and brown sugar.
-Spread on top of the rectangle of dough, then gently fold the rectangle over itself, so that the butter-cinnamon-sugar mixture is in the middle of the dough.
-Gently pat the rectangle out again so that it is 1 inch thick.
+Spread on top of the dough, then gently fold the dough over itself, so that the butter-cinnamon-sugar mixture is in the middle of the dough.
+Gently pat the dough out again so that it is 1 inch thick.

 • Cut into triangles with a bench scraper or butter knife.
-Place onto a parchment-lined baking sheet and brush the tops with butter or non-dairy substitute or milk of choice and sprinkle with a pre-made cinnamon and sugar mixture, if you like.
+Place onto a parchment-lined baking sheet and place a small pat of butter or non-dairy substitute or milk of choice and sprinkle with a pre-made cinnamon and sugar mixture, if you like.

-• Bake for 8-10 minutes, just until the tops are lightly browned and it resists a gentle finger pressing down on top of a scone.
+• Bake for 8-10 minutes, just until the tops are lightly browned and the scones resist a gentle finger pressing down on top.
 There shouldn’t be any uncooked parts of the dough peeking through, but be careful not to overcook!

 Notes